Citation, DOI, disclosures and article data

 Treatment and prognosis

 If xanthogranulomatous pyelonephritis becomes established, no conservative or medical therapies exist.
 Surgical nephrectomy is usually curative 4,5.
-The presence of inflammatory reaction in adjacent tissues often requires a large operative field and an anterolateral transperitoneal approach 5.
+The presence of an inflammatory reaction in adjacent tissues often requires a large operative field and an anterolateral transperitoneal approach 5.

 The differential is narrow when the entire kidney is affected and cross-sectional imaging has been obtained and is largely limited to renal tuberculosis, however, this usually results in a shrunken calcified putty kidney.